 Most adults who grew up in the 70s and 80s climbing trees, recall riding bikes and coming inside only when it got dark, but Gen X was also the first generation to spend at least a part of its childhood glued to an electronic device playing games.
 Though programmers created the first computerized blackjack game in 1954, it wasn’t until the early 1970s that Magnavox released the first home video game system.
 And in 1977, Atari released the Atari 2600, which created “millions of American home video game players.”

-Today, 80 percent of U.S. households own a device for playing video games.
+Today, there are 162 million video game console owners.
 Video games, and the gamer mindset, continue to have a big impact on U.S. culture, contributing to the growing demand for “interactivization” that we’re seeing today, even in areas as far removed from gaming as dining and theater.

 2. Expect Programming on Demand